Take a Tour

 - To demonstrate your long-term commitment to hosting

-a bona fide conference, there is now a US$40 per year administrative
+a bona fide conference, there will be a US$40 per year administrative

 fee for each conference listed in the EchoLink system.
 Proceeds

 This initial (and annual) payment must be made using a credit card or PayPal, using an online form provided on the EchoLink Web site.